 There is a special form of AML, called APML (or APL), that is treated very differently.
 Because this type of AML responds to medications targeted at very specific aspects of the cancer cells, it is easier to treat, using less intensive regimens.

 The survival rate for childhood leukemia depends on what general type of leukemia (AML or ALL) a child has, and the specific features of the leukemia that determine the risk category.
 One of the most important markers for prognosis is response to therapy.
 It is important to remember that all risk assignment is treatment-based, meaning that a child with so-called "high risk ALL" may have the same chance of cure as a child with a lower risk assignment, but only if they receive more intensive therapy.
-Below is a very general review of the probability that treatment will be successful based on type of leukemia and risk group.
+The child’s oncology team can discuss the specific prognosis based on that child’s disease and treatment plan.

 While acute leukemia is by far the most common form of childhood leukemia, other types can occur.
 Of these, the most common is chronic myelogenous leukemia (CML).
 This type of leukemia is common in adults and presents in a different way than acute leukemia.
 Because the leukemia cells in CML almost all have a specific genetic change that responds very well to a specific drug (imatinib mesylate), this drug (or a similar one) is the treatment of choice for control of CML.
 Children with CML are treated with imatinib, but since this drug only controls the disease without achieving a true cure, more definitive therapy with BMT is sometimes needed.